CtrlK

 Trigger Term Quality

-Excellent coverage of natural trigger terms users would say: 'cursor hello world', 'first cursor project', 'cursor getting started', 'try cursor ai', 'cursor basics', 'cursor tutorial'.
-These are highly natural phrases a beginner would use.
+Includes a good set of natural trigger terms that users would actually say: 'cursor hello world', 'first cursor project', 'cursor getting started', 'try cursor ai', 'cursor basics', 'cursor tutorial'.
+These cover common variations of how a user would phrase this request.

 3 / 3